 For expat-focused and English-speaking jobs in Germany, check out Expatica jobs.
 There is a constantly updated selection of jobs for both English speakers and speakers of other languages, in a range of different sectors.

 If you’re from the EU, EEA or Switzerland, you can look for a job in Germany through the EURES (European Employment Services) website.
-EURES is a job portal network that is maintained by the European Commission and it’s designed to aid free movement within the EEA.
+EURES is a job portal network that is part of the European Commission and aims to aid free movement within the EEA.
 As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in Germany.
 EURES holds job fairs in spring and autumn.

 Public German job sites